ubbadahala/bookshelfApp/README.md

-Talking about the website 💁‍♂️, this project is built for managing book data like a bookshelf.
-You can:
+Talking about the website 💁‍♂️ this project is built for managing book data like a bookshelf.
+In this site, you can do some stuffs like

 ✅ Add book info (title, author, year, and page),